OUUEG/ouueg.github.io/diving.md

 All trips are organised by members for members.
 Hence, if there is a nice location you always wanted to dive feel free to get in touch and we help you to organise a trip.

-### <span style="font-style: inherit;">What to expect from UK Diving?</span>
+### What to expect from UK Diving?

-<span style="font-style: inherit;">The UK has an exceptionally rich naval history and its coastline has some of the best diving in the world.
-OUUEG does lots of diving in the UK throughout the year, and we have a [rigid hull inflatible boat (RHIB), Sea Horse](/diving/rhibs), which enables us to get access to anywhere we’d like to go.</span>
+The UK has an exceptionally rich naval history and its coastline has some of the best diving in the world.
+OUUEG does lots of diving in the UK throughout the year, and we have a [rigid hull inflatible boat (RHIB), Sea Horse](/diving/rhibs.html), which enables us to get access to anywhere we’d like to go.

 There are thousands of shipwrecks to explore, ranging from Roman shipwrecks littered with amphora, to ships-of-the-line with canon and silver coin, to submarines from the Second World War.
 All of them can be explored and act as habitats for all sorts of marine life – lobsters, grouper, shoaling fish, conger eels and pipefish.